dmuth/IsSeptaFcked/README.md

 - lib/sfw.js - Makes the determination if we are running under the SFW domain, and does filtering of strings.
 - routes/ - Each file in here corresponds to the same named URI, and handles requests to that URI.

+# Development

+Run `npm start` to spin up the webserver on port 5000.

 # TODO